swgriffith/azure-guides/networking-overview/bridge-vs-transparent.md

 ### Conclusion

-So across both Kubenet and Azure CNI, once you implement network policy we transition from Bridge Mode to Transparent mode.
+So across both Kubenet and Azure CNI, once you implement network policy we transition from 'Bridge Mode' to 'Transparent mode'.
 Based on what we've seen above this essentially translates to the removal of the bridge network (cbr0 or azure0) and the introduction of routes directly on the host to control the packet flow.

 ### References